jhawthorn/rabl_to_jbuilder/README.md

 RABL has more implicitness than JBuilder, so some behaviour can't be inferred. rabl_to_jbuilder will serve as a good first pass but will usually require some manual editing.

+**Partials**

+RABL allows using any template as a partial.
+JBuilder expects partials to start with an `_` (like all Rails partials). rabl_to_jbuilder doesn't figure out which templates should be partials and assumed everything is a top-level view.
+Manual renaming is required for now.

 **Undefined/Missing data**

 Rabl will ignore any nil data.